cburgmer/json-path-comparison/QUERY_NAMING_PATTERN.md

 - Document: JSON payload the selector is evaluated against.
 - Query: Pair of selector and a document.

-## Open questions
-- Will this translate to the current table
-- Is this consistent
-- Do we look ahead and try to think about grouping already?
-  How would we group given the complex query syntax?

 ## Operator notations

 As a comparative approach we try to stay impartial and not imply any intent via